 - 12 things to do in Crookwell

 - 1- Go for a drive in the country

 - 5- Search for Sapphires

 - 9- Go Geocaching

 - Where to eat in Crookwell

 Where is Crookwell?

-Crookwell is on the Great Dividing Range, about 2.5 hours from Sydney through Goulburn, where the Big Sheep is an iconic landmark along the Hume Highway you’re not likely to miss!
-If you’re planning on spending some time in Goulburn read 15 Surprising Things To Do in Goulburn.
+Crookwell is on the Great Dividing Range, about 2.5 hours from Sydney through Goulburn, where the Big Sheep is an iconic landmark in Australia along the Hume Highway you’re not likely to miss!

 Located in the Southern Tablelands, which is the birthplace of rural New South Wales and only an hour from Canberra, the pristine countryside of the Southern Tablelands is reminiscent of the downs of England.